obadaKraishan/Launch-Day-Diffusion/README.md

 ---

-**Note**: This is a demonstration system for academic research.
-The pipeline completes in under 5 minutes on standard hardware and is designed for immediate reproducibility.
+**Note**: This is a demonstration system submitted to IEEE ICDM 2025 Demo Track.
+The pipeline is designed to be immediately reproducible (runs in under 5 minutes on standard hardware) and extensible for both academic research and practical applications.
+We encourage you to build upon this foundation for your own research or tools!